-Ergon Energy Retail will analyse the existing bill data of its regional farmers and businesses to identify eligible customers.
+Ergon Energy Retail analysed the bill data of its regional farmers and businesses to identify eligible customers.

 Transition rebates under the scheme

-Transition rebates are tailored to each customer, and are based on an estimate of how much their electricity bill will increase when they move from the existing obsolete electricity tariff to a business tariff.
+Transition rebates are tailored to each customer and are based on an estimate of how much their electricity bill increased when they moved from the existing obsolete electricity tariff to a business tariff.

-The rebate amount will reduce gradually each year and will continue for 9 years (the duration of the scheme) or until the annual rebate total falls below $500.
+The rebate amount reduces gradually each year and will continue for 9 years (the duration of the scheme) or until the annual rebate total falls below $500.

 Joe operates a farm in Burdekin.
 Based on his electricity usage over the past 3 years, his average annual electricity bill on an obsolete tariff is $10,000 in 2020–21.